 The present student base is about 3,000, and graphs indicate an increase in the interest.
 The number of students at the secondary stage increased from 82 in 2000 to 107 in 2001, and the number at the senior secondary stage grew from 109 in 2000 to 132 in 2001.

-The efforts to adapt itself to the needs of the non resident Indians in that region have already begun.
-Since most of the people are from Kerala, there was a demand that the examination be conducted in Malayalam and the course material be made available in the same language.
+The efforts to adapt itself to the needs of the non-resident Indians in that region have already begun.
+Since most of the people are from Kerala, there was a demand that the examination is conducted in Malayalam and the course material be made available in the same language.

 The NIOS also has plans to promote Indian languages, culture and heritage.
-It has undertaken the development of language learning aids where an Indian language can be taught through English.
+It has undertaken the development of language learning aids where an Indian language can be taught in English.

-There is a large number of Indian diaspora which feel they have lost touch with their roots.
-NIOS is planning to offer courses on Bhartiya culture and heritage to provide them a basic direction.
+There is a large number of Indian diaspora which feels they have lost touch with their roots.
+NIOS is planning to offer courses on Bhartiya culture and heritage to provide them with a basic direction.

 For any help related to admission in NIOS please contact SS Coaching @ on our Toll-Free No. 1800-120-6077